j-mhu/hera/tests/driverless/README.md

 Coordinator code should just deal with the command phase for MySQL, and authentication and connection should happen in the connection handler.

 #### 2. **Changes to netstring encoding and adding mysqlpacket encoding.** ####

+(Side note: Recommendation to keep netstring encoding as original, and
+     create a separate port to receive MySQL connections.)

 All packets now have the general form:
 ```go